Brian Welch: Formation

+Starting with Korn's self-titled debut album and with subsequent albums Life Is Peachy, Follow The Leader, Issues, Untouchables, and Take A Look in the Mirror, the band gradually became one of the top-selling nu metal groups, earning $25 million in royalty payments and selling out arenas.

-Departure from Korn
+Conversion to Christianity and departure from Korn

 On February 22, 2005, Korn's management announced that after almost 12 years, Welch had left Korn, citing that he had "...chosen the Lord Jesus Christ as his savior, and will be dedicating his musical pursuits to that end."
 In a 2009 radio interview with The Full Armor of God Broadcast, Welch explained: "I was walking one day, just doing my Rock & Roll thing making millions of bucks, you know success and everything, addicted to drugs and then the next day I had Revelation of Christ and I was like, everything changes right now!"
 On March 10, 2005, Welch was baptized in the Jordan River with a group of believers from his church in Bakersfield, California.
-He has declared that he has rid himself of all drugs in his "own personal rehab" with God, in which he had checked into a hotel room and sat in his bed for hours.
+He declared that he rid himself of all drugs in his "own personal rehab" with God, in which he had checked into a hotel room and sat in his bed for hours.

-Welch and Davis had attacked each other in the media since the former's departure.
+Welch and Davis attacked each other in the media after the former's departure.
 After Welch said that Davis and the rest of Korn cared only about money, Davis responded in kind, opening a rift between them that has since been resolved.
 In an interview in which Welch was asked about his book and Korn's reaction to the book and the attacks in the media he made earlier at the band:

 They heard that I'd written it, and there was rumors going around in Hollywood that I was totally trashing them and that it was a 'tell all' book about everything they did and I did.
 And so they actually wrote two songs on their new album bashing me about the book.
 But once I heard that they were concerned about the book, I sent them a copy and put a note in there and said, 'I love you guys.
 I didn't trash you like people say.
 Read it yourselves.
 It is what it is.'
 And now they're doing interviews, and I've read that they're totally cool with the book, and it's not what they thought it was going to be.
 So everyone's happy.
 But, now they've got two songs hating on me on their record.
 But it's cool.
 It's all good.
 I love them, they love me.
 I think maybe I deserved those songs because of some of the stuff that I said after I quit the band.
 So it's all good.